clientIO/joint-plus-tutorial-svelte/README.md

 ### Prerequisites

-To run the following code, you will need a [JointJS+ license](https://www.jointjs.com/license) that comes with the Rappid installable package file `rappid.tgz`.
+To run the following code, you will need a [JointJS+ license](https://www.jointjs.com/license) that comes with the JointJS+ installable package file `rappid.tgz`.

 ### Dependencies